Logistic Regression and the Oracle

 What you should see:

-• When \(b_1\) is small, the outcome probabilities are all close to the prevalence and hard to distinguish.
-Even with large \(N\), there is little signal for the model to recover, so estimation noise remains relatively high.
+- When \(b_1\) is small, the outcome probabilities are close to the prevalence and the signal is weak — estimation noise persists to larger \(N\).